 Deforestation is a fundamental risk for nearly 1.6 billion people worldwide who depend on forests for their livelihood, including 70 million indigenous people.
 Land clearing for agricultural use, mining, commercial activity, logging, wildfires, and fuelwood harvesting all contribute to the deforestation of these vital habitats.
 The unsustainable use of forest land is a vicious cycle that can lead to further soil erosion, desertification, increased flooding and ultimately reduced agricultural productivity, putting further pressure on limited resources.

 Eden Reforestation Projects fight deforestation and alleviate poverty by employing local communities to restore their natural ecosystems.
 Eden only plants native tree species to maintain natural biodiversity, and so far, have planted more than 500 million trees around the world.
 In addition to manually planting millions of trees, Eden Projects have discovered that once natural regeneration kicks in, their tree planting efforts are organically multiplied.
 For instance, in their Mangrove sites, natural regeneration typically exceeds 150% of the original number planted.This reforestation practice has a number of benefits including restoring animal habit, improving soil quality, and restoring weather patterns.

-Eden Reforestation Projects is registered as a 501(c)3 non profit organization headquartered in California, USA.
-They are endorsed on the United Nations Sustainable Development Partnership Platform and are recognized as a leading actor in international reforestation efforts and ‘Employ to Plant’ methodology.
+Eden Reforestation Projects is registered as a 501(c)3 non-profit organisation headquartered in California, USA.
+They are endorsed on the United Nations Sustainable Development Partnership Platform and are recognised as a leading actor in international reforestation efforts and ‘Employ to Plant’ methodology.
 You can learn more about their impact here.